NC Longleaf Commitment Grants

 The Longleaf Commitment Grant is being funded by $137.8 million in aid from the Governor’s Emergency Education Relief (GEER) fund through federal COVID-19 relief packages.
 This money is allowing the Governor’s Office to launch the Longleaf Commitment Grants in partnership with the NC Community College System and the State Education Assistance Authority.

-The grants guarantee that students graduating from North Carolina high schools in 2021 from low-income and working-class families receive enough financial aid to cover tuition and fees at any of North Carolina’s 58 community colleges in order to earn an associate degree and/or credits to transfer to a four-year institution.
+The Longleaf Commitment Grant targets 2020 and 2021 North Carolina high school graduates from low-income and working-class families to provide assistance in covering tuition and fees expenses at any of North Carolina’s 58 community colleges in order to earn an associate degree and/or credits to transfer to a four-year institution.
 Western Piedmont Community College is participating in the Longleaf Commitment Grant.

 Steps to Receive the Longleaf Commitment Grant